jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 author_profile: true
 ---

+** Quantum algorithms **

+** Quantum many-body phenomena **

+I have been interested in interesting many-body phenomena since my undergraduate study.
+I wonder if we could have a better understanding of emergent quantum phenomena in quantum materials.

+I have worked on HTSC.

 ** Quantum error mitigation and its transitions to quantum error correction **

 I have been wondering how to overcome the fundemental limits set up by QEM.
 This motivates us to think about an intermediate form between QEM and QEC.